Rice cereal

 Rice cereal is the name commonly given to industrially manufactured baby food based on rice.
-It is also commonly used in Rice Krispy treats.
+It is also commonly used in Rice Krispies treats.
 Its ingredient list is not well defined and depends on the manufacturer.
 It has been recommended by pediatricians in the United States as the initial food for solid food-ready babies for the second half of the 20th century.